jdonini/cats-and-dogs-classification/README.md

 ## Step 1
-run get_dataset
+Run get_dataset
 - utils/
 - bash get_dataset.sh

 ## Step 2
-run data_augmentation
+Run the preprocessing of the desired class
-- src/
+- script/
-- python data_augmentation
+- python data_preprocessing.py

 ## Step 3
-run data_preprocessing
+Run the model of the desired class
-- src/
+- script/
-- python data_preprocessing.py
+- python build_model.py

-## additional Step
+## Step 4
-- src/
+To run the TensorBoard, open a new terminal and run the command below.
+Then, open http://localhost:6006/ in your web browser.
-- python model_alexNet.py
+- script/
+- choose your model
+- tensorboard --logdir='./logs' --port=6006